ahmachan/Flask-JWTAuth/README.md

 # Flask-JWTAuth
-A JWT(Token) Authorization extension of Flask, inspired by Flask-HTTPAuth
+A JWT(JSON Web Token) Authorization extension of Flask, inspired by Flask-HTTPAuth

 ##Quick Start